Frostbits-Solutions/arcpay-sdk/README.md

 ---

 #### `client.buy`
-Buys a listing.
+Buy / bid on a listing.
 Calling this method will display the arcpay purchase modal to the user.

 ##### Parameters

 - `id: string`: Listing ID to purchase.

+##### Returns

+- `Promise<TransactionConfirmation>`: A promise that resolves to the algosdk transaction confirmation object.
+---

+#### `client.close`
+Close a listing.
+Calling this method will display the sign modal to close the listing.
+Listings such as auctions must be closed by their creator / winner for the winner to receive the asset.

+##### Parameters

+- `id: string`: Listing ID to close.

+##### Returns

+- `Promise<TransactionConfirmation>`: A promise that resolves to the algosdk transaction confirmation object.
+---

+#### `client.cancel`
+Cancel a listing.
+Calling this method will display the sign modal to cancel the listing.

+##### Parameters

+- `id: string`: Listing ID to cancel.

 ##### Returns